Alrudin/Splunk-Task-agent/backend/integrations/README.md

 - **LLM Runtime (Ollama)**: For TA generation *(planned)*
 - **Splunk Sandbox**: For validation orchestration *(planned)*

-Each integration is implemented as a standalone client with configuration management, comprehensive error handling, and async support for FastAPI integration.
+Each integration is implemented as a standalone client with configuration management and comprehensive error handling.

+**Note**: The object storage client currently uses synchronous boto3 operations.
+While it integrates seamlessly with async FastAPI endpoints via dependency injection, file I/O operations execute synchronously.
+For large file uploads/downloads in async endpoints, consider using `asyncio.to_thread()` or `run_in_executor()` to avoid blocking the event loop.
+Full async support with aioboto3 is planned for a future phase.

 ## Object Storage Client